wayne-xiu/Notes/CVRV/Modern C++ for Computer Vision and Image Processing.md

 - Only use them with heap memory!
 - Still use raw pointers for non-owning pointers and simple address storing
 - #include<memory> to use smart pointers
+- focus on std::unique_ptr, std::shared_ptr

 Smart pointers manage memory!

+smart pointers apart from memory allocation behave exactly as raw pointers:

+- can be set to `nullptr`
+- use \*ptr to dereference ptr
+- use ptr-> to access methods
+- smart pointers are polymorphic

+Additional functions of smart pointers:

+- ptr.get() returns a raw pointer that the smart pointer manages
+- ptr.reset(raw_ptr) stops using currently managed pointer, freeing its memory if needed, sets ptr to raw_ptr